The singer-songwriter found the reaction of many to George Floyd's murder as a sign that a "broad awakening" is happening in America.

 "I think it's important that we live in reality and not in that social-media space, where the most hateful voices get the loudest megaphone," he adds.
 "But I feel sorry for people that think anything I said was offensive.
 I'm sorry they lack the capacity to approach things as human beings."

 Stapleton's new album Starting Over, completed shortly before the coronavirus (COVID-19) pandemic shut down the tour plans of his Nashville peers, follows the commercial and critical success of Traveller and the two-part From A Room series of solo albums.

 Its track list includes "Watch You Burn," a song about the 2017 mass shooting at a country music festival in Las Vegas.

-Once touring on his new songs makes sense, Stapleton hopes the road beyond trending livestream specials and drive-in theater concerts goes on forever.
+Once touring on his new songs makes sense, Stapleton hopes the road beyond livestream specials and drive-in theater concerts goes on forever.

 "We all hope for that Willie Nelson career where we're, you know, 85 or 86, and we can go play as much as or as little as we want to," he told CBS This Morning.
 "I think if I am able to walk out on stage and hold a guitar when I'm 85, I think that's probably gonna happen."